Cost-Sensitive Evaluation for Binary Classifiers: Introduction

-Our fourfold original contribution addresses these issues and can be summarized as follows: (i) as an alternative to existing metrics, we define Weighted Accuracy (WA), an evaluation metric for binary classifiers with a straightforward interpretation as a weighted version of the well-known accuracy metric, coherent with the need of minimizing TCC in any scenario of example-independent UCCs and class imbalance; (ii) we clarify the conceptual framework -- which can be applied to any linear example-dependent metric, including WA -- for handling class imbalance in cost-sensitive scenarios, providing an alternative to rebalancing techniques; this framework allows for comparing the results obtained in different datasets and for addressing discrepancies between class distributions in the development and target datasets; (iii) we propose a procedure to estimate the weight parameter of WA in the absence of a fully specified cost matrix; and (iv) we demonstrate the robustness of WA by analyzing its correlation with TCC in several example-dependent scenarios.
+Our work provides three main contributions addressing these limitations: (i) as an alternative to existing metrics, we introduce Weighted Accuracy (WA), an evaluation metric for binary classifiers with a straightforward interpretation as a weighted version of the well-known accuracy metric, whose maximization we prove to be equivalent to TCC minimization under example-independent UCCs; (ii) we formalize a reweighting framework for handling class imbalance in cost-sensitive evaluation scenarios, providing an alternative to rebalancing techniques; this framework can be applied to any linear example-dependent metric, formalizes WA as a cost-based reweighted version of standard accuracy, enables consistent comparison of results obtained on different datasets, and naturally accounts for discrepancies between the class distributions in the development and target datasets; and (iii) we provide empirical evidence of the robustness of WA by analyzing its correlation with TCC across diverse example-dependent scenarios, while also studying the validity limits of the example-independent approximation underlying WA and other confusion-matrix-based evaluation methods.